Ikkitousen Strong Climb

-Ikkitousen Strong Climb is a professional wrestling round-robin hardcore tournament held by Big Japan Pro Wrestling (BJW) with a span of two years to determine the best wrestler of BJW's Strong BJ division.
+Ikkitousen Strong Climb is a professional wrestling round-robin hardcore tournament held by Big Japan Pro Wrestling (BJW) every two years to determine the best wrestler of BJW's Strong BJ division.
 The tournament was first held in 2014.
 The tournament differs from the Ikkitousen Deathmatch Survivor as it features matches of strong style format while the former tournament features deathmatch variations.

 List of winners

 2012

 The 2012 Ikkitousen Strong Climb was held between February 26 and March 26, 2012.

 2014

 The 2014 Ikkitousen Strong Climb was held between May 17 and July 26, 2014.

 2016

 The 2016 Ikkitousen Strong Climb was held between March 6 and April 10, 2016.

 2018

 The 2018 Ikkitousen Strong Climb was held between March 8 and April 15, 2018.
 The Block A winner Daichi Hashimoto defended his BJW World Strong Heavyweight Championship against Block B winner Hideki Suzuki in the final round of the tournament on April 15, in which Suzuki defeated Hashimoto to win the title and the tournament.